Updated April 28, 2021 12:36 PM EDT

 Status of HB 1259

 Completed first reading in the House.
+No further action was taken, so this bill is dead.

 (IAC takes no position in favor of or in opposition to this bill.
 Giving homestead residents sole power to petition for a recall could be wise or unwise, depending on circumstances in the the community.)